the-pudding/jordans/README.md

 ### For the build
 - Add copy about a new shoe to the google doc and run `npm run doc` to update.
 - Add in a new `img` for the overlay in `html < partials < story < jordan.hbs`.
 - Place the newly generated SVG in the `svg` folder and update the reference in `html < partials < story < jordan.hbs`.
+You'll also need to do the following:
+  * If you used any gradients in the new shoe, open the SVG and move their `<linearGradient>` tags out of the individual shoe groups to between the `css` and the shoe groups.
+Rename the ids for these to be found later (ex: `#gradientRedBlack`).
+The gradient stops will need to be formated as css variables.
+Reference `css < story < jordan.styl` for this.
+Open the previous SVG and copy and paste all existing `<linearGradient>` tags to the new file.
+  * Delete the `width` and `height` properties from the `svg` tag.
+  * Check to make sure that all shoe group ids follow the same naming pattern (ex: `jordan1` or `jordan35`).
+Sometimes Illustrator will add in underscores for version control.
+  * Use the css styles in the SVG file as the `fillMatches` object in `js < graphic.js`.
+Make sure that the gradient urls are named and referenced the same way and not with Illustrator generated ids.
+Once these are synced up, delete the inline styles in the SVG except for styles `.st0` through `.st5`.
+These will be referenced by the title `AIR JORDAN` shape.
 - In `js < graphic.js` comment out everything beyond the `pathsToJSON()` function in `init()`.
 Then open the console, enter `output`, and copy the json it spits out into `assets < data < jordans.json`, saving over what is currently there.
 - Change `currentShoe == {most recent show number}` on line 155 of `graphic.js`.
-- Uncomment out the things that you just did.
-Check for errors.
+- Uncomment out the things that you just did in the init function.
+Cross fingers and pray.
+Check for errors and to make sure all shoes are transitioning properly.
+- If all looks good, return to the SVG file and delete all shoe groups except for `jordan0`.
+All the paths and colors are saved in the json, so you can delete them here and reduce the initial SVG size.